Axonym/MADE/README.md

 # MADE
-MADE combines many abused domain endings known to be used by scammers.
+MADE combines Most Abused Domain Endings known to be used by scammers.

 There are two ways how you can enable this list.